-The USAID FEWS NET Weather Hazards Impacts Assessment for Afghanistan April 7 - 13, 2010
+The USAID FEWS NET Weather Hazards Impacts Assessment for Afghanistan April 14 - 20, 2010

-During March, temperatures averaged above normal across much of Afghanistan with the largest positive anomalies occurring from March 10 - 20.
-The unseasonably warm temperatures have likely resulted a rapid, early snow melt which has increased the risk of river flooding.
+During March and early April, temperatures averaged above normal across much of Afghanistan with the largest positive anomalies occurring from March 10 - 20.
+The unseasonably warm temperatures have resulted in a rapid and early snow melt.
 During the next week, temperatures are forecast to remain above average in the lowlands and below average across the northeast mountains.
-Minimum temperatures are expected to fall below -20C in the northeast mountains.
+Minimum temperatures are expected to fall below freezing in the central highlands and northeast mountains.

 Although precipitation is usually relatively light during October and November, precipitation amounts this year at this time were higher than the long-term average.
 Typically, rain and snow amounts increase during November, and by December precipitation occurs weekly.
 Above normal snowfall amounts occurred from November into the beginning of December.
 However, during late December and January, mostly dry weather dominated the region, resulting in little or no increase in snow depths.
 Short-term dryness developed in the northeastern part of the country.
-Despite periods of rain and snow during March, precipitation deficits remain substantial across the northeast parts of the country.
-From April 10 - 12, snow (accumulations of 15 to 30 cm, locally heavier amounts) can be expected at the highest elevations of the northeast mountains.
+Despite periods of rain and snow during March and early April, precipitation deficits remain substantial across the northeast parts of the country.
+The central highlands are also experiencing drier than normal conditions, although not as severe as the northeast part of the country.